jawhiteley/Zotero-scripts/Zotero-undo/README.md

   + <https://www.zotero.org/support/dev/sample_plugin>
 + Records a history of changes
   + save item states before & after each change?
+    - if prior state can not be captured on change, will I need to store copies *before* changes are made?
+      - e.g. on item selection?
+      - when a field is selected for editing?
+      - something should be possible: <http://forums.zotero.org/discussion/18166/2/zotero-item-history-plugin/>
   + As javascript objects?  or in sqlite database?
   + As a 'stack' of changes?
   + change history is reset